xu-yuan1/openvino-docs/pages/get-started-guide/samples/cpp-sample-automatic-speech-recognition.rst

 If the ``-r`` option is given, error statistics are provided for each speech utterance as shown above.

-You can see the explicit description of each sample step at :ref:`Integration Steps <openvino_integrate_application>` section of "Integrate OpenVINO™ Runtime with Your Application" guide.
+You can see the explicit description of each sample step at :ref:`Integration Steps <deploy_infer__integrate_application>` section of "Integrate OpenVINO™ Runtime with Your Application" guide.

 GNA-specific details
 --------------------